-In May 2014, the joint venture parents of PNO, Hastings Funds Management and China Merchants Group entered into a long term lease arrangement with the State of NSW for the port assets, including the shipping channels.
-In May 2015, Glencore Coal Pty Ltd applied to the NCC for a declaration under Part IIIA in respect of the Port of Newcastle to enable access and use of the shipping channels and berths.
-The NCC's recommendation, and the Minister's decision, was not to declare the service.
+In May 2014, the joint venture parents of PNO, Hastings Funds Management and China Merchants Group entered into a long-term lease arrangement with the state of New South Wales (NSW) for the port assets, including the shipping channels.
+In May 2015, Glencore Coal Pty Ltd applied to the NCC for a declaration under part IIIA in respect of the Port of Newcastle to enable access and use of the shipping channels and berths.
+The NCC's recommendation, and the minister's decision, was not to declare the service.
 However, the Australian Competition Tribunal overturned this decision and declared the shipping channel services.
-In the course of its findings, the Tribunal considered the PMAA and the Lease from the State of New South Wales and found that neither obliged PNO to provide access to the services to all users of the port.
-In light of these circumstances, the Tribunal found that access to the service would promote a material increase in competition.
-The Tribunal, satisfied of each of the matters specified in s 44H(4)(a)-(f) of the CCA, decided to declare the service.
-PNO appealed the Tribunal's decision to the Full Court of the Federal Court.
-The Court refused the appeal and upheld the Tribunal's decision.
+In the course of its findings, the tribunal considered the PMAA and the lease from the state of NSW and found neither obliged PNO to provide access to the services to all users of the port.
+In light of these circumstances, the tribunal found access to the service would promote a material increase in competition.
+The tribunal, satisfied of each of the matters specified in s 44H(4)(a)-(f) of the CCA, decided to declare the service.
+PNO appealed the tribunal's decision to the full court of the Federal Court.
+The court refused the appeal and upheld the tribunal's decision.
 PNO sought leave to appeal in the High Court, however, leave was refused.

-As a consequence, access to and use of shipping channels and berths at the Port of Newcastle are declared services for the purposes of Part IIIA.
+As a consequence, access to and use of shipping channels and berths at the Port of Newcastle are declared services for the purposes of part IIIA.
 The services will continue to be declared until the declaration expires or is revoked.

-In 2016, an access dispute relating to the Port of Newcastle was referred to the ACCC for determination using the arbitration regime in Part IIIA.
+In 2016, an access dispute relating to the Port of Newcastle was referred to the ACCC for determination using the arbitration regime in part IIIA.
 This appears to have been on hold while the appeal process was under way, but according to press reports, the arbitration is to take place in the coming months.

-- Essential Services Commission Act 2001 (Vic) (ESC Act) - Provider of Prescribed Services (Ports) Licence Melbourne Port Corporation (Licence) - Port Management Act 1995 (Vic) (PMA) - Pricing Order, issued by the Governor in Council pursuant to s 49A of the PMA (Pricing Order)

-• Essential Services Commission (ESC)
+- Essential Services Commission Act 2001 (Vic) (ESC Act) - Provider of Prescribed Services (Ports) Licence Melbourne Port Corporation (Licence) - Port Management Act 1995 (Vic) (PMA) - Pricing Order, issued by the Governor in Council pursuant to s 49A of the PMA (Pricing Order) - Essential Services Commission (ESC)